PengkunLi/ECE_285_Style_Transfer/README.md

 utils.py                                 -- Include auxiliary functions which are needed during the training process of Cycle-GAN.

-check_Ukiyo_e_city_small                 -- Include trained Cycle-GANs model of Ukiyo_e and city with small datasets.
+check_Ukiyo_e_city                       -- Include trained Cycle-GANs model of Ukiyo_e and city with small datasets.

-check_Romanticism_forest_small           -- Include trained Cycle-GANs model of Romanticism and forest with small datasets.
+check_Romanticism_forest                 -- Include trained Cycle-GANs model of Romanticism and forest with small datasets.

-check_Rococo_field_small                 -- Include trained Cycle-GANs model of Rococo and field with small datasets.
+check_Rococo_field                       -- Include trained Cycle-GANs model of Rococo and field with small datasets.

 check_Ukiyo_e_city_max                   -- Include trained Cycle-GANs model of Ukiyo_e and city with large datasets.